All Episodes

 It's an all-American movie.

-It celebrates all those things that we've cheered in the first one, and this is a big F you to the woke crowd.
+It celebrates all those things that we've cheered in the first one.

-I mean, it definitely has a a lot of the positive aspects of you know, it's okay for guys to be guys, it's okay to be pro-military, it's okay to love America, it's okay to love all the things that make us love this great country and and give us the freedoms that we have that we take for granted every single day.
+It's okay to love all the things that make us love this great country and give us the freedoms that we have that we take for granted every single day.

-So yeah, I mean, I think a lot of people were looking to see something, particularly in the entertainment field, that for once was not bashing everything about America, because that seems to be all it is anymore.
+So yeah, I mean, I think a lot of people were looking to see something, particularly in the entertainment field that for once was not bashing everything about America because that seems to be all it is anymore.

 Have you seen the movie?

-I I know you're you're more of a uh 50 shade.
+I know you're more of a 50-shaped.

 I haven't.